dventura3/system-design/README.md

 ## Optimistic Concurrency Control (OCC)

-In OCC, a transaction reads data without locking it (or, you can imagine using a "shared lock").
-Before committing, it checks if other transactions have modified the data making a comperison of a version number or a timestamp value (or, you can imagine using an "exclusive lock" when "writing" to a document/row).
+In OCC, a transaction reads data without locking it.
+Before committing, it checks if other transactions have modified the data making a comperison of a version number or a timestamp value.
 For instance, multiple users can edit a document simultaneously without locking it in a collaborative document editing application.
 When a user attempts to save their changes, the system checks if any other user has modified the document since it was last loaded.
 If conflicts are detected (e.g., two users edited the same paragraph), the system prompts the user to resolve the conflict, often by merging changes or selecting which version to keep.
 This approach allows for greater flexibility and collaboration while maintaining data integrity.

 NoSQL DBs usually implement the OCC approach, while SQL DBs usually do not implement this approach => but you can add a colum called "version" if you want to implement OCC in SQL DBs.

+In summary, NoSQL databases typically use optimistic concurrency control, which means that they allow concurrent operations to proceed without locking or blocking, but check for **CONFLICTS** at the end of each operation.
+If a conflict is detected, the operation is aborted and the user or application is notified to retry or resolve the conflict manually.

-In summary, we can say that the DBs that uses OCC uses two types of isolation methods.
+OCC does not use locking mechanism, however there might be DBs that use a "light"/"relaxed" locking mechanism to implement OCC.
+Generally we can say that the DBs that uses OCC uses two types of isolation methods.
 If the locking mechanis is used or not, might depends on the implementation in the DB.
-- Read Uncommitted
+- Read Uncommitted => No isolation and locking mechanism
-- Read Committed
+- Read Committed => this is the basic type of isolation and locking mechanism

+A sample of how to solve conflicts is provided in CouchDB documentation [HERE](https://docs.couchdb.org/en/stable/replication/conflicts.html#conflict-avoidance).

 ![optimistic-concurrency-control](./diagrams/optimistic-concurrency-control.png)